-85. On January 30, 2018, NFHA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the New York City, New York market.
-Using the Facebook Pre-Populated List and Boost's "inclusion" and "exclusion" features, NFHA selected combinations of (1) the preset interest inclusion option of "no kids" and the present demographic inclusion option of "men" to target for the ad, and (2) the preset demographic exclusion options of "moms of grade school kids," "moms of high school kids," "moms of preschool kids" and "stay-at-home moms," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years) to exclude families with children and mothers from the Boost's potential audience.
+97. On January 30, 2018, an NFHA employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the New York, New York market.
+Using the Facebook Pre-Populated List and Boost's "inclusion" and "exclusion" features, the employee selected combinations of (1) the preset interest inclusion option of "no kids" and the present demographic inclusion option of "men" to target for the ad, and (2) the preset demographic exclusion options of "moms of grade school kids," "moms of high school kids," "moms of preschool kids" and "stay-at-home moms," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with children and mothers from the Boost's potential audience.
 Facebook estimated that this Boost would reach 280,000 people.

-86. On February 13, 2018, FHJC created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the New York City, New York market and its surrounding areas within ten miles.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, FHJC selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years), and "parents with preteens (08-12 years)" to exclude families with young children from the Boost's potential audience.
-NFHA also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," and thereby exclude women from the Boost's potential audience.
-Facebook estimated that the Boost would reach 95,000 people.
+- 98. On February 13, 2018, an FHJC employee created a personal Facebook account, created an ad for a fictitious apartment for rent, and then used Facebook's Boost feature to target the ad to the New York, New York market and its surrounding areas within ten miles.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, the employee selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children from the Boost's potential audience.
+The employee also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," and thereby exclude women from the Boost's potential audience.
+Facebook estimated that the Boost would reach 95,000 people. - 99.
+On February 13, 2018, FHJC employees used a personal Facebook account to create an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the New York City, New York market and its surrounding areas within ten miles.

-87. On February 13, 2018, FHJC created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the New York City, New York market and its surrounding areas within ten miles.
-Using the Facebook Pre-Populated List "inclusion" feature within Boost, FHJC selected the preset demographic option of "men", thereby excluding women from the Boosts' potential audience.
+Using the Facebook Pre-Populated List "inclusion" feature within Boost, the employee selected the preset demographic option of "men," thereby excluding women from the Boosts' potential audience.
 Facebook estimated that the Boost would reach 44,000 people.

-88. In February 2018, NFHA created two ads for fictitious apartments for rent, and selected New York City, New York as the market for the ads to run in.
-Using the Facebook Pre-Populated List and Ad Manager's "exclusions" feature, NFHA selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years), and "parents with preteens (08-12 years)" to exclude families with young children and mothers from the ads' potential audience.
-In one of these ads, NFHA used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," and thereby exclude women from the ad's potential audience.
-Facebook estimated that the ads would reach 80,000 - 10 million people.
+100. In February 2018, an NFHA employee using a personal Facebook account created two ads for fictitious apartments for rent, and selected New York, New York as the market for the ads to run in.
+Using the Facebook Pre-Populated List and Ad Manager's "exclusions" feature, the employee selected the preset demographic options of "corporate moms," "stay-athome moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children and mothers from the ads' potential audience.
+In one of these ads, the employee used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," and thereby exclude women from the ad's potential audience.
+Facebook estimated that the ads would reach 80,000 to 10 million people.